 You are here

-- Elementary and Secondary School Emergency Relief (ESSER) fund = $13.23 billion
+- 43.9% to the Elementary and Secondary School Emergency Relief Fund ($13.23 billion)

-- Higher Education Emergency Relief fund = $13.95 billion
+- 46.3% to the Higher Education Emergency Relief Fund ($13.95 billion)

-Of the state reserve, CDE may use no more than $604,969 for administrative purposes.
+Colorado has been allocated $120,993,782 from the U.S. Department of Education from the ESSER Fund.
+Of the total allocation to Colorado, CDE must allocate a minimum of $108,894,404 (90%) to local education agencies (LEAs) and may reserve no more than $12,099,378 (10%).
+Of the state reserve, CDE may use no more than $604,969 (half of 1%) for administrative purposes.
 The 10% SEA reserve is to be used for emergency needs as determined by the SEA to address issues related to COVID-19, which may be addressed through the use of grants or contracts.

 The CARES Act included $3 billion for a Governor’s Emergency Education Relief (GEER) Fund.
 Colorado has been allocated a little over $44 million from the GEER fund.
 GEER funds are flexible and are able to be used at the discretion of governors.
 GEER funds can be used to provide emergency support through: